-Press TV has interviewed Kevin Barrett, editor of Veterans Today in Madison, about Iraqi forces encircling Fallujah as part of a massive military operation to liberate the city from the grip of the Daesh Takfiri terrorist group.
+Press TV has interviewed Kevin Barrett, editor of VT in Madison, about Iraqi forces encircling Fallujah as part of a massive military operation to liberate the city from the grip of the Daesh Takfiri terrorist group.

 A rough transcription of the interview appears below.

 Press TV: As we can see the Iraqi special forces are on the move and so far being very successful in dealing with the situation on the outskirts of Fallujah.
 How significant in your perspective is it if the Iraqi forces are able to recapture Fallujah?

 Barrett: Well it is very significant.
 We have had a lot of talk from the Americans who are still trying to occupy Iraq about how this threat from ISIL (Daesh) is a grave threat to civilization, the terrorists are everywhere, they may strike anywhere including in the United States, in Western Europe and so on.
 And yet the war against this group in Iraq and Syria has been one great deception.
 For more than two years, the United States has pretended to be at war with ISIL while secretly helping and supplying them and having actually organized them and probably created them out of nothing.

 So this phony war on ISIL from the US side is contrasted to a very real war on ISIL from the side of the government of Iraq backed by Iran and Russia, the independent powers.
 And taking back Fallujah is symbolically very, very important.
 Of course Fallujah is an important city for many reasons, it is the city of mosques, it is the city that the United States razed to the ground in its invasion of Iraq and it has been the epicenter of terrorism.